 Character areas to the east of Georges River are largely assessed as having a lower sensitivity rating.
 This is due to the flatter topography, lower vegetation coverage as a result of contemporary developments and the dominant built form character.

-The detailed character analysis conducted by this Paper has informed the preparation of the proposed foreshore scenic protection area extent shown on the Foreshore Scenic Protection Area Map.
+The detailed character analysis conducted by this Paper informed the preparation of the foreshore scenic protection area extent that was exhibited for community consultation.